Juno Temple

 Juno Temple in Wonder Wheel

-In 2018, the premiere of Steven Spielberg's horror-thriller "Unsane" took place, which is about a captive in a psychiatric hospital.
+In 2018, Steven Spielberg's horror-thriller "Unsane" premiered, following a captive in a psychiatric hospital.
 Temple's co-stars in the film included Claire Foy, Joshua Leonard, and Jay Pharoah.

 Personal Life of Juno Temple

 Juno Temple is not married.
-From mid-2014 to 2016, she lived in Los Feliz, a star-studded area of Los Angeles, together with American actor of Italian descent and Kristen Stewart's ex-boyfriend, Michael Angarano.
+From mid-2014 to 2016, she lived in Los Feliz, a star-studded area of Los Angeles, with American actor Michael Angarano (who previously dated Kristen Stewart).
 They met on the set of the film "The Brass Teapot."
-According to journalists, their home was filled with vintage items and rare clutter.
+According to reports, their home was filled with vintage finds and eclectic treasures.
 The couple broke up in 2016.

 Juno Temple with Michael Angarano